-Comfort Therapy Program
+Comfort Therapy Programs in Washington

 Therapies that provide comfort along with conventional medical care

 Comfort therapies, also called “complementary” or “adjunct” therapies, are non-medical, non-invasive approaches to providing comfort that work side by side with conventional medical care.
 Their use in medical environments is growing and research has shown them to be effective tools for increasing comfort and personal wellness.
-We are pleased to offer them to clients of the Cancer Center or Ambulatory Treatment Unit, as well as to staff or even family members/friends accompanying patients to their appointments.

 How Comfort Therapies Help

 Each person experiences unique results from comfort therapies.
 Comfort therapies have the potential to: